miguel-guerrero/slingshot/README.md

 See README.md on respective test\* directories for more documentation.

-The modules tightly related as follows (an arrow represents the relationship 'uses')
+The modules are interdependent as follows (an arrow represents the relationship 'uses')

 <img src="doc/use_relationships.png" width="70%">